-- 1. Use the tip of the lug wrench to remove the beauty cap by twisting the tip under the cap.
-On 5-passenger vehicles, the carpeted floor lid can be used as a kneeling pad. - 2.
-Loosen each wheel lug nut by half a turn, but do not remove them until the wheel is raised off the ground. - 3.
+- 1. Block the wheel that is diagonally opposite of the flat tire using the wheel chock provided with your vehicle. - 0-0 - 2.
+Use the tip of the lug wrench to remove the beauty cap by twisting the tip under the cap.
+On 5-passenger vehicles, the carpeted floor lid can be used as a kneeling pad. - 3.
+Loosen each wheel lug nut by half a turn, but do not remove them until the wheel is raised off the ground. - 4.
 Assemble the jack handle extension on the lug nut wrench by sliding the square end of the jack handle through the plastic grommet on the lug nut wrench and into the square hole on the other side.

-4. Position the jack according to the illustrated guides and turn the jack handle clockwise until the tire is a maximum of 1 inch (25 mm) off the ground.
+5. Position the jack according to the illustrated guides and turn the jack handle clockwise until the tire is a maximum of 1 inch (25 mm) off the ground.